gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Let's start by creating a new site.
 At this point it probably makes sense to close the terminal window(s) you used to build tutorial-part-one so that you don't accidentally start building tutorial-part-two in the wrong place.
 If you don't close tutorial-part-one prior to building tutorial-part-two, you will see that tutorial-part-two appears at localhost:8001 instead of localhost:8000.

-Similar to Part One, open a new terminal window and run the following to create a new site:
+Similar to part one, open a new terminal window and run the following to create a new site:

     gatsby new tutorial-part-two https://github.com/gatsbyjs/gatsby-starter-hello-world